MadSciEnts/MadSciEnts.github.io/_posts/2025-08-19-LookingGlass.md

 ![Desktop View](/test_cube.PNG){: w="256" h="256" }

 This is so that no matter the angle you view the display from each eye will perceive a different image.
 Giving you the illusion of depth.

+However 3d displays have a limited range of depth.
+This is often determined by the size of the screen.
+But almost always proportional.

+For example, 3d movies in the theatre can give the illusion of several feet in front of the screen, and many feet deep behind the screen.
+Smaller displays like the one I was exploring have a limit of a few inches infront, and a few inches deep behind the screen.
+If you try to exceed these limits it will result in great eye strain and headaches.

-One way we can push this illusion even further is to introduce reflective surfaces in our renders.
+One way we can push this illusion even further while remaining within display limitations is to introduce reflective surfaces in our renders.

 ![Desktop View](/room_single.png){: w="256" h="256" }

 In the above example we have a simple room.

 In this room is a mirror.
-I was curious if this room would add to the sense of depth.
+I was curious if this mirror would add to the sense of depth.

 The display itself seems to support a relatively shallow physical depth.
 Roughly 1-2 inches in front and 2-4 inches behind.